Let’s grow together…

 Supporting Schools to Grow Food & Skills

 Sustainable Kirriemuir are passionate about ensuring that everyone has the opportunity to experience the satisfaction of growing their own produce.
 We want to enable this to happen at as early an age as possible, and to ensure children and their families learn about the importance of growing skills in relation to building resilience to climate change.
 We offer support to local schools to develop their school’s growing spaces.
-Support for staff to teach pupils the fundamental skills in growing food can also be provided through our Grow @ School project.
+Support for staff to teach pupils the fundamental skills in growing food can also be provided.
 We always grow with nature and climate change in mind, and incorporate this into our work with schools.
-If you’re interested in what we can provide for your school please contact us and we’ll be in touch.
+If you’re interested in what we can provide for your school through our Grow @ Home programme, please contact us.

 Northmuir Primary School

-In 2024 our Community Gardener, Linzi, will be working with Northmuir Primary to revive their polytunnel and outdoor beds.
+In 2024 our Community Gardener, Linzi, began working with Northmuir Primary to revive their polytunnel and outdoor beds, and to support teachers in delivering outdoor learning and growing skills with the pupils.

 I love working with the children at the Kirriemuir schools.
 They are always full of enthusiasm and willing to get stuck in!